Army summoned to quell communal violence that kills 15 in north Indian state

 A curfew was imposed in three districts,

-"I would appeal to all the people there to maintain peace and do not trust or listen to any rumors," Akhilesh Yadav, Uttar Pradesh's chief minister, told reporters.
+"I would appeal to all the people there to maintain peace and do not trust or listen to any rumours," Akhilesh Yadav, Uttar Pradesh's chief minister, told reporters.

 The Jats are demanding the rescinding of charges against members of their community in connection with a communal clash last month in which three people were killed.